Modern Slavery and Human Trafficking Statement

 These commitments are reflected in TP ICAP's Group-wide policies, which set the standard of expected business behaviour for all employees.
 Relevant policies include:

-Our Modern Slavery and Human Trafficking Statement and our Supplier Code of Conduct are the responsibility of the Procurement Team and the Group Chief Operating Officer, and will be updated and reported to the Governance, Risk, Culture and Conduct Commitee ("GRCCC") on an annual basis.
+Our Modern Slavery and Human Trafficking Statement and our Supplier Code of Conduct are the responsibility of the Procurement Team and the Group Chief Operating Officer and will be updated and reported to the Group Risk, Culture and Conduct Committee ("GRCCC") on an annual basis.
 This reporting will then go to the plc Board, for sign-off by the Group CEO and Group CFO.

-We rely on our supply chain to provide professional services across the world and deliver exceptional customer service.
-We recognise that certain services, goods and markets are more exposed to modern slavery risk.
-TP ICAP has therefore re-assessed the way in which third party risks are identified and how suppliers are contracted and managed throughout the duration of any agreement.
+We rely on our supply chain to provide professional services across the world, and we recognise that certain services, goods and markets are more exposed to modern slavery risk.
+TP ICAP has therefore re-assessed the way in which third party risks are identified and how suppliers are contracted and managed throughout.